 Commercial Security Products Are Against Amateur

-The commercial security products are mostly to protect against amateurs intruders -also referred to as script kiddies-.
+The commercial security products are mostly to protect against amateur intruders -also referred to as script kiddies-.

 The real threats come from more professional, more experienced attackers who focus on one target at a time and carefully study their systems, processes, and organizational culture.

 The amateurs go for quantity, searching for very weak prey mostly for fun.

 The professionals focus on one target and look for a financial return.

 Good Social Engineers Are Charmers